py-img-gen/diffusers-ncsn/docs/source/api/pipeline/pipeline-ncsn.md

 # Pipeline for NCSN

-`NCSNPipeline` is a pipeline for training and inference of Noise Conditional Score Networks (NCSN) proposed by by Yang Song and Stefano Ermon in the paper [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600).
+{py:class}`~ncsn.pipeline_ncsn.NCSNPipeline` is a pipeline for training and inference of Noise Conditional Score Networks (NCSN) proposed by by Yang Song and Stefano Ermon in the paper [Generative Modeling by Estimating Gradients of the Data Distribution](https://arxiv.org/abs/1907.05600).
 The pipeline is designed to be used with the
-`UNet2DModelForNCSN` model and the `AnnealedLangevinDynamicsScheduler` scheduler.
+{py:class}`~ncsn.unet.UNet2DModelForNCSN` model and the {py:class}`~ncsn.scheduler.AnnealedLangevinDynamicsScheduler` scheduler.

 The abstract of the paper is the following: